csound-flossmanual/csound-floss/book/09-a-csound-in-pd.md

 A PD array can be sent directly to Csound, and a Csound function table to PD.
 The message _tabset array-name ftable-number_ copies a PD array into a Csound function table.
-The message &nbsp;_tabget array-name ftable-number_ copies a Csound function table into a PD array.
+The message _tabget array-name ftable-number_ copies a Csound function table into a PD array.
 The example below should explain everything.
 Just choose another soundfile instead of _stimme.wav_.